sugarkube/sugarkube/docs/markdown/notes/OVERVIEW.md

   * Initially manifests will be read from disk, but in future they could come from pluggable backends (e.g. consul).
 * Cluster provisioners - Plugins that allow you to provision local clusters with minikube, or remote clusters with kops, EKS, GKE, etc.
 * Secrets providers - Kapps declare which secrets they need from whichever secrets provider they want.
 This means some secrets could come from e.g. vault, or from the environment.
 If secrets come from the environment, they could either be generated per kapp when running against dev clusters, or be supplied by e.g. Jenkins when running as part of a CI/CD pipeline.
-* Kapp caches - These are working directories that contain each target kapp in a manifest at a target version, along with any dependencies.
+* Workspaces - These are working directories that contain each target kapp in a manifest at a target version, along with any dependencies.
-  * You can have multiple kapp caches, one per cluster.
+  * You can have multiple workspaces, one per cluster.
 This allows you to clearly see which kapps are installed at which version, and provides an easy way to develop new features.
   * This concept is important because different versions of different kapps may be installed on different clusters.
 For example you may be running 1.0.0 of `cert-manager` in your live environment, while you're testing 1.1.0 in a lower env.
 If you have to then fast-track a fix for live for a different kapp, it's useful to have a local working directory tree that contains `cert-manager` at 1.0.0 instead of 1.1.0.
 * The `sugarkube` binary itself provides the following:
   * A single command to launch a cluster and install kapps into it from whichever manifest(s) are supplied.
 Another command will tear it down.